 - The NHS will never ask you to prove your identity by sending copies of personal documents such as your passport, driving license, bills or pay slips.

 Will I be able to choose which vaccine I receive?

-Current consensus is that individuals will not be able to pick which vaccine they would prefer to receive.
-Both vaccines have been shown to be safe and effective in protecting against COVID-19.
+Current consensus is that individuals will not be able to pick which vaccine they would prefer to receive and that individuals will be given vaccines according to both availability and guidance from JCVI.
+All licensed vaccines have been shown to be safe and effective in protecting against COVID-19.
 There is currently no available data which supports the use of one vaccine over another in people with certain conditions.

 There are some groups for which vaccination is currently not recommended.
 These include: